Evaluating Fluency in a Language Other Than English

 4. Oral and written fluency must be verified.
 Please see below for details on what need to be evaluated.

-5. When the evaluator has completed the oral conversation and read the candidate’s writing sample he or she should write a simple letter to the Chair of the Department of Foreign Languages and Literatures to confirm the candidate’s language proficiency.
+5. When the evaluator has completed the oral conversation and read the candidate’s writing sample he or she should write a simple letter to the Chair of the Department of World Languages and Cultures to confirm the candidate’s language proficiency.
 This may be a simple confirmation of native proficiency, based on the evidence collected.
 Or, if there are significant weaknesses in the candidate’s performance (e.g. inability to use a wide range of vocabulary; to speak about past, future, or conditional situations; to use correct grammar that indicates only partial knowledge of the language), that should be noted in the letter.

 Procedures for Evaluating Language Level